The Mayan god of death sends a young woman on a harrowing, life-changing journey in this one-of-a-kind fairy tale inspired by Mexican folklore.

 But Gods of Jade and Shadow is just as much about power too—what it means to be someone whose wishes the world simply bends to meet, to seek power at greatest cost and rise to heights you did not even know the words to wish for, to have it stripped away from you and feel like you’ve been hollowed out with a carving knife—and about myth and stories and another kind of power held within them.

-Even Martin, who often wanders into the story in such casual, slantwise ways, seethes with a storm of longings.
+Even Martin, Casiopea’s cousin, who often wanders into the story in such casual, slantwise ways, seethes with a storm of longings.
 Martin longed to earn his grandfather’s approval, and that desire burrowed deep in him.
-Jealous of his little power and endowed with the baseless arrogance that so often plagues young men, Martin is adamant on drawing his cousin, Casiopea, back to the bars of their grandfather’s house instead of the gaps she’s found between them, and he believed that by exacting his grandfather’s wish and returning Casiopea home—a wayward life dragged back on course, propelled down its proper path—he would finally earn that approval.
+Jealous of his little power and endowed with the baseless arrogance that so often plagues young men, Martin is adamant on drawing his cousin, Casiopea, back to the bars of their grandfather’s house instead of the gaps she’s found between them, and he wanted to belive, desperately, that by exacting his grandfather’s wish and returning Casiopea home, he would finally earn that fickle approval.

 It’s greater than you or I, this tale.